alex17-sys/stdlib-sniper/docs/data_structures/tuples/tuple_create.md

+---
+title: Create and Use Tuples
+description: Zero-dependency Python snippets for creating and using tuples with the standard library.
+keywords: create, data-structures, dict-key, extended, from-list, from-string, hashable, immutable, matrix, nested, packing, tuple, unpacking
+---

 # Create and Use Tuples

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for creating and using tuples with the standard library.

 5 snippets available in this sub-category.